Mobiux-Labs/forms/apps/docs/docs/getting-started/index.md

 - **React**: Ensures a modern and efficient UI.
 - **React Hook Form**: Manages form state and validation, offering a performant and flexible solution.

+## License

+Mobiux Labs Forms is licensed under the MIT license.
+For more details, see the [LICENSE](https://github.com/Mobiux-Labs/forms/blob/main/license) file.